-# Installing latest version of Rcpp install.packages("Rcpp") # Installing sparklyr takes a few minutes, becauses it installs +10 dependencies. install.packages("sparklyr") # Load sparklyr package. library(sparklyr)
+# Install latest version of Rcpp install.packages("Rcpp") # Install sparklyr.
+It can take a few minutes, because it installs +10 dependencies. install.packages("sparklyr") # Load sparklyr package. library(sparklyr)

-# Installing latest version of Rcpp install.packages("Rcpp") # Using devtools to install sparklyr from github devtools::install_github("rstudio/sparklyr") # Load sparklyr package. library(sparklyr)
+# Install latest version of Rcpp install.packages("Rcpp") # Use devtools to install sparklyr from GitHub devtools::install_github("rstudio/sparklyr") # Load sparklyr package. library(sparklyr)

 To establish a sparklyr connection, you can use